Process and Operations

 APPROVALS & WAIVERS

 With the passage of Senate Bill 181, additional authority was given to county governments to enhance oil and gas regulations in their communities.
-If these regulations are approved, they will be included as an amendment to the Land Development Code (LDC) for unincorporated Arapahoe County.
+The new regulations are included as an amendment to the Land Development Code (LDC) for unincorporated Arapahoe County.
 Issues outlined by LDC are enforceable by the County for compliance.

 The LDC is designed, intended, and administered to promote the health, safety, morals, convenience, order, prosperity and/or welfare of the present and future inhabitants of Arapahoe County.